February 10, 2026 (5mo ago)

 mv ../backend apps/api

-# Update git settings to point to the new directory
+# Update Temps project git settings to the new directories

 bunx @temps-sdk/cli projects git -p my-web --directory apps/web -y